 This amendment provides a single model to be applied in the control analysis for all investees.
 The amendments issued in June 2012 simplify the process of adopting IFRS 10 and provide additional relief from certain disclosures.
-The standard is effective for annual periods beginning on or after January 1, 2013.
-The Company is currently assessing the impact of the standard on the consolidated financial statements.
+The standard was effective for annual periods beginning on or after January 1, 2013.
+The adoption of the standard in 2014 -did not have a material impact on the consolidated financial statements.